-Don’t lose out on valuable customers because your website isn’t accessible.
+Don’t lose out on valuable customers because of website accessibility!

 According to GOV.UK, up to 30% of their website visitors are using assistive technology to use their website.
-With 29% of their surveys stating they use a screen reader to access important websites.
+29% of their surveys stated they use a screen reader to access important websites.

-That’s a huge proportion of potential customers that you could look without accessibility features for your website.
+That’s a huge proportion of potential customers that you could miss out on without accessibility features for your website.

 What is website accessibility?